AstrobioMike/AstrobioMike.github.io/R/basics.md

 <center><img src="../images/R_basics_terminal_wc_l.png" width="90%"></center>
 <br>

 Ok.
 So now instead of being blind to what the file holds, we know that it's tab-delimited, it has a header with column names, and it has 8 columns and 84,785 rows (including the header).
 Awesome.
-There are some parameters we need to set when we read a file into R, and know these things will help us check to make sure things are working like we want.
+There are some parameters we need to set when we read a file into R, and knowing these things will help us check to make sure we are reading in the file the way we mean to.
 Now let's get it into R!

 Be sure to switch back to the "Console" tab at the bottom left now, away from the "Terminal" tab, so that our pane looks like this again: